-Each of the programs in our review are relatively straightforward and can be used by anyone regardless of their computer skill.
-In the rare case you need assistance, you can consult the FAQs section on the software's official website.
-You'll be able to find the answers to the most common problems there.
-All of the programs on our lineup offer this resource.
+Each program we reviewed is relatively simple and easy enough for anyone to use, regardless of computer skill level.
+In the rare case you need assistance, you can consult the FAQs section on the software's official website – all the programs we tested offer this resource.

-If the FAQs don't have the answer you're looking for, you can email the company.
-You can usually expect responses within 24 to 72 hours.
-Some companies offer live chat on their website where you can talk to a customer service representative immediately.
+If the FAQs don't have the answer you're looking for, you can email the company and will usually receive a response within 24 to 72 hours.
+Some companies offer live chat on their websites, which you can use to talk to a customer service representative immediately.

 Several companies that make Blu-ray copy software have official social media accounts.
 Facebook and Twitter are the most popular platforms, and you can contact reps on them for solutions to simple problems.